Call for Proposals

 How much funding does a project selected for a SPARK NS program receive and what can the funding be used for?

-Selected projects receive up to $2,000,000 in milestone-based funding over the two-year period or participation, including discretionary funding for PIs of $50,000 per year.
+Selected projects receive up to $2,000,000 in milestone-based funding over the two-year period of participation, including discretionary funding for PIs of $50,000 per year.
 Remaining funds are dispersed based on development plans jointly created for each selected project by the project PI and SPARK NS.
 Not all funds awarded necessarily go to a PI’s laboratory.
 For example, funds for work done by vetted contracted research organizations or academic research facilities are paid by SPARK NS directly to these organizations.

 How is SPARK NS different from other funding sources?